gustavagneman/Agneman-GreenlandPerspective/README.md

 # Agneman-GreenlandPerspective
-This repository is primarily used for storing project relevant data and visualizations
+This repository is primarily used for storing project relevant data and visualizations.

+In this branch, I will store unedited data and work.